-You’ll also likely benefit if your purchase or make a foot pedal pad to keep the pedal from moving around.
+You’ll also benefit if you purchase or make a foot pedal pad to keep the pedal from moving around.
 My sewing corner has hardwood floors, so the lightweight pedal kept slipping until I made my nonstick pad.
-I LOVE [email protected]

 Sewing Denim, Leather, and Canvas with the Singer 4452 Sewing Machine

-I’ve had some time to experiment with sewing thick fabrics using my Singer 4452, and I’ve been mostly impressed.
+I’ve had some time to experiment with sewing thick fabrics using my Singer 4452, and I’ve been fairly impressed.

 So far, I’ve had no problems hemming jeans or sewing over seams on denim.
 I’ve even sewn several leather projects, the most recent being a small wallet I made out of scrap leather remnants from Hobby Lobby.
 I made a canvas bag recently to embroider my daughter’s initials on, and again, success!